 When taken internally, there’s one central organ system that turkey tail can have lots of benefits for as an antimicrobial: the digestive system.

 The mushroom’s ability to get rid of harmful pathogens thus aids the digestive system specifically by strengthening and regulating the gut microbiome.

 Namely, turkey tail purges out bad bacteria and pathogens, while giving a leg up to the good bacteria and microorganisms that colonize our intestines (and help us with digestion, inflammation, and much, much more).

 One study mentions this, in which turkey tail’s polysaccharides altered the gut microbiome beneficially.
 In another, the mushroom appeared to also act a lot like a prebiotic for gut microorganisms, much like dietary fiber or resistant starches.

-TURKEY TAIL CAN REDUCE THE RISK OF DIABETES
+REDUCE THE RISK OF DIABETES

 Turkey tail’s benefits as both a probiotic-supporter AND prebiotic give it an amazing edge for digestive support, which in turn has a waterfall effect on every other aspect of health.